LeidenUniversityLibrary/KB-harvester/README.md

 - `data/issues-<PPN>.txt` holds the URLs for the metadata of each issue of newspaper `<PPN>`
 - `data/<issue PPN>/` contains the files for an individual issue
 - `data/<issue PPN>/<issue PPN>.oai-header.xml` is the OAI-PMH header that came with the metadata
-- `data/<issue PPN>/<issue PPN>.didl.xml` is the issue metadata and structure in [DIDL]() form
+- `data/<issue PPN>/<issue PPN>.didl.xml` is the issue metadata and structure in the DIDL format
 - `data/<issue PPN>/<xxx>_<issue PPN>.pdf` is the PDF file containing the complete issue
 - `data/<issue PPN>/<xxx>_<issue PPN>_<ddd>_access.jp2` is the JPEG2000 scan (lower resolution) of page `<ddd>`
 - `data/<issue PPN>/<xxx>_<issue PPN>_<ddd>_alto.xml` is the ALTO XML containing the OCR results for page `<ddd>`
 - `data/<issue PPN>/<xxx>_<issue PPN>_<dddd>_articletext.xml` is a simple representation of the article text for article `<dddd>`, containing separate markup for title and paragraphs
+- `data/<issue PPN>/errors.tsv` is created and added to when the URL (an OAI-PMH `GetRecord` request) returns an error
 - `KB-harvester.log` is a (rotated) log file containing log messages including debug messages.

-Some files mentioned in the DIDL metadata are not available for download, such as the preservation copies of the scans and technical metadata.
+Some files mentioned in the DIDL metadata are not available for download, such as the preservation (master) copies of the scans and technical metadata.

-Note: the issue files add up to something between 20 and 50 MB.
+Note: the files for each issue add up to something between 5 and 100 MB, depending on the image quality and number of pages and articles.